How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Results: The Imitation Threshold

-For human face imitation, we conduct this study with 15 participants who were asked to rate 100 (randomly selected) generated images for a set of 40 celebrities.
-To determine the accuracy of the imitation threshold estimated by \toolname, we select the celebrities such that half of them have image frequencies below the threshold and the other half above it.
-We measure the Spearman's correlation \citep{zar2005spearman} between the imitation scores computed by the model and the ratings provided by the participants.
+For human face imitation, we conduct this study with 15 participants who were asked to rate 100 (randomly selected) generated images for a set of 40 celebrities on the scale of 1-5.
+To determine the accuracy of the imitation threshold estimated by \toolname, we randomly select the celebrities such that half of them have image frequencies below the threshold and the other half above it We measure the Spearman's correlation \citep{zar2005spearman} between the imitation scores computed by the model and the ratings provided by the participants.
 Due to the variance in perception, we normalize the ratings for each participants.
-The Spearman correlation between the similarity scores provided by participants and the imitation scores is \textbf{0.85}, signifying a high quality imitation estimator.
-We also measure the agreement between the imitation threshold that \toolname estimates and the threshold that humans perceive.
-For this purpose, we convert the human ratings to binary values and treat it as the ground truth (any rating of 3 or more is treated as 1 and less than 3 is treated as 0).
-As for the \toolname' predictions, we construct another set of the same size that has a zero for a celebrity whose concept frequency is lower than the imitation threshold, and 1 otherwise.
+The Spearman correlation between the similarity scores provided by participants and the imitation scores is \textbf{0.85, signifying a high quality imitation estimator. } We also measure the agreement between the imitation threshold that \toolname estimates and the threshold that humans perceive.
+For this purpose, we convert the human ratings to binary values and treat it as the ground truth (any rating of 3 or higher is treated as 1 and ratings less than 3 are treated as 0, indicating successful and unsuccessful imitation, respectively). \toolname predictions is also binarized, any celebrity with frequency higher than the imitation threshold is treated as 1, otherwise 0.
 To measure the agreement, we compute the element-wise dot product between these two sets.
 We find the agreement to be 82.5\%, signifying a high degree of agreement for \toolname's automatically computed threshold.

 For art style imitation, we conduct this study with an art expert due to the complexity of detecting art styles.
 The participant was asked to rate five generated images for 20 art styles, half of which were below the imitation threshold and the other half, above the threshold.
 We find the Spearman correlation between the two quantities to be \textbf{0.91} -- demonstrating that our imitation scores are highly correlated with an artist's perception of style similarity.
 Similar to the previous case, we measure the agreement of the imitation threshold, which we find to be 95\% -- signifying a high degree of agreement for \toolname's computed threshold.